 Guests also have easy light rail access to offsite adventures, and the hotel provides transportation to nearby Zeppelin Station, a collection of international food stalls and creative vendors—from urban Colombian fare and Japanese-style poke bowls to Nashville hot chicken and burgers, fries, and shakes—to satisfy every taste bud.

 Coloradans never truly know what weather they’re going to get during spring break, which can make planning a challenge.
 At Great Wolf Lodge Colorado Springs, all the action takes place indoors.
 There’s plenty to do: swimming, splashing, and sliding in water features from Cub Paw Pool for the littles to the high-speed Wolf Tail for big kids; challenging fears on the Howlers Peak Ropes Course; and reaching new heights on the Rustic Ridge Climbing Wall.
-There’s even an indoor adventure park, an arcade, and a Build-A-Bear Workshop with exclusive characters like Wiley the Wolf and Brinley Bear, in addition to numerous on-site dining options from buffets to craft beer.
+There’s even an indoor adventure park and an arcade in addition to numerous on-site dining options.

 Out-of-the-Box Spots to Stay

 - The Gaylord Rockies Resort and Spa does things on a grand scale, with 1,500 guest rooms, eight restaurants, a real train car in the sprawling Grand Lodge, spectacular views of the Rockies from towering 75-foot-tall atrium windows, and Colorado’s biggest TV screen in the Mountain Pass Sports Bar.
 That’s not to mention an abundance of activities for families of all ages, including a spa, arcade, and 22,000 square feet of aquatic experiences including indoor and outdoor pools, winding waterways, and slides.